felias-fogg/dw-link/docs/quickstart-AVR-GDB.md

 What else could happen?

 * If the LED stays dark and you receive the message `/dev/XXXXXXXX: Resource busy`, then some other program is currently accessing the serial port.
 Perhaps there is still a monitor window open?
 Close that and try again.
-* If the LED stays dark and you got the message `Ignoring packet error, continuing...` when trying to connect, then the hardware debugger could not be reached over the serial connection.
-Perhaps, wrong baud rate?
+* If the LED stays dark and you get the message `Ignoring packet error, continuing...` when trying to connect, then the hardware debugger could not be reached over the serial connection.
+Perhaps the wrong baud rate?

 * If the LED is instead blinking quickly, then the hardware debugger could not connect to the target.
 Type `monitor info`, which should give you the reason.
 Probably: Wrong wiring.
 So check the wiring or maybe try a different MCU.